Me-TV/Me-TV/README.md

 ## Setting up for watching DVB

 It is assumed you have GTK+3 3.10.0 or later and GStreamer 1.12.0 or later installed.
-It is also assumed you have the executable dvbv5-scan installed, but this is not totally necessary as there are workarounds.
+Me TV is likely to behave bizarrely with earlier versions.

 Before being able to watch a television channel using Me TV you must have a channels file for the transmitter you are getting DVB signal from.
 This channels file is $HOME/.config/gstreamer-1.0/dvb-channels.conf.
+It is assumed this file is in DVBv5 format, DVBv3 format files will cause an error.

-A way of creating this file from a running Me TV is available using the menu on the application window, currently it requires dvbv5-scan.
+A way of creating this file from a running Me TV is available using the menu on the application window, currently it requires the executable _dvbv5-scan_ be installed.
+On Debian Sid this is in package _dvb-tools_, whereas on Fedora Rawhide it is in the package _v4l-utils_ – for some reason Debian splits out the DVB tools from the V4L utils, whereas Fedora keeps them all together.
+For this to work you will not only need the executable installed but also the transmitter data files.
+These are in the package _dvb-scan-tables_ on both Debian and Fedora.
+However Debian installs them to /usr/share/dvb/dvb-t/ whereas Fedora installs them to /usr/share/dvbv5/dvb-t/.

-To have the channels file available before executing Me TV you can run dvbv5-scan manually.
+To have the channels file available before executing Me TV you can run _dvbv5-scan_ manually.
 For example:

     dvbv5-scan --output=~/.config/gstreamer-1.0/dvb-channels.conf /usr/share/dvb/dvb-t/uk-CrystalPalace

-on a Debian system (Fedora puts the transmitter files in a different place) will do the right thing of you live in the Crystal Palace transmitter region in the UK.
+on a Debian system (remember Fedora puts the transmitter files in a slightly different place) will do the right thing of you live in the Crystal Palace transmitter region in the UK.
 I suspect people will want to scan on their local transmitter, in this case you should replace the uk-CrystalPalace with the name appropriate for the location you are when you run Me TV.

-If you do not have dvb5-scan installed then best advice is to install it, preferably using the Linux distribution package management.
-If that is not possible then dvbscan or w_scan can be used to create the needed file, but it must be in v5 format, not v3 format.
+If you do not have _dvb5-scan_ installed then best advice is to install it, preferably using the Linux distribution package management.
+If that is not possible then _dvbscan_ or _w\_scan_ can be used to create the needed file, but it must be in DVBv5 format, not DVBv3 format.

 ## Using Me TV